A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Introduction

 \section{Introduction}

-Haydys-Witten instanton Floer theory is a natural five-dimensional analogue of the classical four-dimensional Donaldson-Floer theory -- also known as Yang-Mills instanton Floer theory.
-In Donaldson-Floer theory, one constructs topological invariants of three-manifolds $X^3$ from the set of flat connections on a $G$-principal bundle over $X^3$.
-One identifies pairs of flat connections that are related by an anti-self-dual connection (Yang-Mills instanton) on $W^4 = \mathbb{R}_s \times X^3$, which interpolates between them along the flow direction $\mathbb{R}_s$.
-In the language of physics, Donaldson-Floer theory describes the quantum mechanical ground states of a topological quantum field theory obtained by coupling three-dimensional Chern-Simons theory to a topologically twisted four-dimensional $\mathcal{N}=2$ super Yang-Mills (SYM) theory.
-Floer showed that this construction yields topological invariants of $X^3$, known as Floer groups $HF_\bullet(X^3)$ \cite{Floer1988,Floer1989}.
+Haydys--Witten instanton Floer theory is a natural five-dimensional analogue of the classical four-dimensional Donaldson--Floer theory -- also known as Yang--Mills instanton Floer theory.
+In Donaldson--Floer theory, one constructs topological invariants of three-manifolds $X^3$ from the set of flat connections on a $G$-principal bundle over $X^3$.
+One identifies pairs of flat connections that are related by an anti-self-dual connection (Yang--Mills instanton) on $W^4 = \mathbb{R}_s \times X^3$, which interpolates between them along the flow direction $\mathbb{R}_s$.
+In the language of physics, Donaldson--Floer theory describes the quantum mechanical ground states of a topological quantum field theory obtained by coupling three-dimensional Chern--Simons theory to a topologically twisted four-dimensional $\mathcal{N}=2$ super Yang--Mills (SYM) theory.
+Floer showed that this construction yields topological invariants of $X^3$, known as Floer groups \smash{$HF_\bullet\bigl(X^3\bigr)$}~\cite{Floer1988,Floer1989}.

-Haydys-Witten Floer theory applies the same idea one dimension higher.
+Haydys--Witten Floer theory applies the same idea one dimension higher.
 One considers topologically twisted five-dimensional $\mathcal{N}=2$ SYM theory on a five-manifold $M^5$, coupled to a topological twist of four-dimensional $\mathcal{N}=4$ SYM theory on its boundary.
-Classical ground states in this theory are described by $\theta$-Kapustin-Witten solutions on $W^4$, while instanton corrections correspond to Haydys-Witten solutions on $\R_s \times W^4$ that interpolate between them.
-In analogy with Donaldson-Floer theory, Haydys-Witten Floer theory then constructs from the Morse-Smale-Witten complex $CF_{\theta\/}(W^4)$ of $\theta$-Kapustin-Witten solutions the homology groups
+Classical ground states in this theory are described by $\theta$-Kapustin--Witten solutions on $W^4$, while instanton corrections correspond to Haydys--Witten solutions on $\R_s \times W^4$ that interpolate between them.
+In analogy with Donaldson--Floer theory, Haydys--Witten Floer theory then constructs from the Morse--Smale--Witten complex $CF_{\theta}\bigl(W^4\bigr)$ of $\theta$-Kapustin--Witten solutions the homology groups